VCAT’s role in land use planning

 Nevertheless, the formulation of the statement of grounds should be taken very seriously.
 As noted above in ‘VCAT fees and costs’, it is possible for another party to seek payment of its costs.
 Two of the grounds for VCAT to order payment of costs are prolonging the proceeding and causing an adjournment (s 109 VCAT Act).
 If the statement of grounds does not reflect the issue being argued, an aggressive opponent might claim that it has been taken by surprise, seek adjournment and apply for costs.

-Anyone can apply to VCAT for an enforcement order to restrain a person who is breaching conditions in a planning permit or planning scheme (ss 114 125 PE Act).
+Anyone can apply to VCAT for an enforcement order (s 114 PE Act) or an injunction (s 125 PE Act) to restrain a person who is breaching conditions in a planning permit or planning scheme.

-In the first instance, the local council should be approached to take actions for enforcement orders on behalf of residents as the council is responsible for enforcement under the PE Act and is usually better resourced.
+In the first instance, the responsible authority (i.e. the local council) should be approached to take actions for enforcement orders on behalf of residents as it is primarily responsible for enforcement under the PE Act and is usually better resourced.

 It is often difficult to provide evidence of a breach of permit conditions.
 Witnesses’ statements and photographs are important.